Student Experience Program

-Students will spend a cumulative 14 days immersed in Heart of Australia’s program, experiencing the locations, the communities, the medicine and the logistics that make it all happen.
+Students will spend a cumulative 12 days immersed in Heart of Australia’s program, experiencing the locations, the communities, the medicine and the logistics that make it all happen.

 - Understand the life-saving and life-changing impact that specialists can have in rural and remote communities

-- experience how easy it is to practice specialist medicine on our mobile medical clinics with the support of the Heart of Australia logistical, administrative and clinical teams
+- Experience how easy it is to practice specialist medicine on our mobile medical clinics with the support of the Heart of Australia logistical, administrative and clinical teams

-- understand how they can contribute to rural and regional medicine with just a few days each quarter – without making a permanent move or relocating to the bush.
+- Understand how they can contribute to rural and remote medicine with just a few days each quarter – without making a permanent move or relocating to the bush.

 - Experience and fall in love with the beauty of the Australian Outback – its landscapes, communities and characters.